cromlyngames/pbta_hacks/Shogun_World.md

 * On a 6- Your nerve fails.
 Whatever the opposition was moves forward.

 ### Bared Steel
-When the situation escalates and weapons are drawn, remeber your training and Roll+Honour
+When the situation escalates and weapons are drawn, remember your training and Roll+Honour
 * On a 10+ Your skill is true.
 Choose three:
   ** They suffer deep wounds (-1 to Honour for them) ** You take control of something from them